Update on the Gilder Lehrman Institute's online MA program

 What platform are Adams State courses on?

 Adams State online courses are on a Blackboard platform.
-You will receive a user name and password for your Blackboard account when you register for your first course.
+You will receive a user name and password that are used for both your ASU email and your Blackboard account when you enroll.
 That account will stay valid for all subsequent courses, but you may be asked to change your password from time to time.

 Do I need to be tech-savvy in order to take a Gilder Lehrman online course?